First ladies and gentlemen of Arizona

 First lady or first gentleman of Arizona is the title attributed to the wife or husband of the governor of Arizona.
-There is no official residence of the first lady or first gentleman reside while serving.
+There is no official residence in which the governor and their first reside while serving.

 The current first gentleman of Arizona is Patrick Goodman, husband of Governor Katie Hobbs, who has held the position since January 2, 2023.
 To date, only two other people has served as the first gentleman of Arizona since statehood: Terry Hull 1997 to 2003 and John Brewer 2009 to 2015.